thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

    contentful space create --name "ThisDot example"
 ```

 - Set the newly-created space as the default space for all further CLI operations.
-This will present a list of all available spaces – choose the one we just created
+This will present a list of all available spaces.
+Choose the one we just created.

 ```sh
    contentful space use